mbmorrissey/cadalogger/README.md

 In the Arduion IDE, go to  'Arduino IDE' -> 'Preferences...'.
 Then in the 'Additional board manager URLs' filed, add https://mcudude.github.io/MegaCoreX/package_MCUdude_MegaCoreX_index.json .
 If you already have, or subsequently add, other URLs, they can just be separated with commas.

 An option of 'MegaCoreX' should then appear under 'Tools' -> 'Board'.
-Within the 'MegaCoreX' options, select ATmega4808 if using the cadalogger mini version, or 'ATmega4809' if using the cadalogger maxi (optimised for hand-assembly; details below) version.
-After selecting the appropriate MCU option, go back to 'Tools' -> 'Pinout', and ensure that '32 pin standard' is selected if using the lamb version or '40 pin standard' if using the ram version.
+Within the 'MegaCoreX' options, select ATmega4809 if using the cadalogger mini version, or 'ATmega4809' if using the cadalogger maxi (optimised for hand-assembly; details below) version.
+After selecting the 'ATmega4809' MCU option, go back to 'Tools' -> 'Pinout', and ensure that '48 pin standard' is selected if using the mini version or '40 pin standard' if using the mickey version.
+Select 'Tools' -> 'Clock' -> 'Internal 4 MHz'.
+Other settings should be as default: 'Tools' -> 'BOD' -> 'BOD 2.6V', 'Tools' -> 'EEPROM' -> 'EEPROM retained', 'Tools' -> 'Reset pin' -> 'Reset', 'Tools' -> 'Bootloader' -> 'Optiboot (UART0 default pins)', and 'Tools' -> 'Programmer' -> 'Serial UPDI (57600 baud)'.

 If your board has a bootloader, you can skip to 'Cadalogger library'.

 ### Programming

-The ATMega480X MCUs used in cadalogger boards are programmed over UPDI.
-The boards have three pins for programming: ground, 3.3V and UPDI.

-See pinouts (below) for locations of programming headers.

-An UPDI programmer is required for a new board.
-SerialUPDI is the simplest and least expensive option.
-See below for more as well as
-[here](https://github.com/SpenceKonde/AVR-Guidance/blob/master/UPDI/jtag2updi.md).
-A dedicated UPDI programmer is also a good option, see [here](https://github.com/MCUdude/microUPDI).
-Unless we have supplied you with an example board, and said that we have uploaded a bootloader, you'll have to do so.

-Once a bootloader is uploaded, you will need to connect a USB-serial adapter to the cadalogger's 6-pin programming header, and select the following settings in the Arduino
-IDE:

-For cadalogger mini
-- Tools > Board > MegaCoreX > ATMega4808
-- Tools > Port > as appropriate for your USB-serial adapter
-- Tools > Bootloader > Optiboot (UART0 default pins)
-- Tools > Clock > Internal 4 MHz
-- Tools > Pinout > 32 pin standard
-- Tools > Reset pin > reset

-For cadalogger maxi
-- Tools > Board > MegaCoreX > ATMega4809
-- Tools > Port > as appropriate for your USB-serial adapter
-- Tools > Bootloader > Optiboot (UART0 default pins)
-- Tools > Clock > Internal 4 MHz
-- Tools > Pinout > 48 pin standard
-- Tools > Reset pin > reset

-Once these settings are in place, you should be able to upload using the upload button near the top left of any sketch's window in the IDE, or using Sketch > Upload, or
+If your board has been provided with a bootloader pre-burned, then programming will typically be done using a USB to Serial adapter.
+A 3.3V model is required.
+Cadalogger boards have been tested with several.
+We have used the [Sparkfun basic FTDI breakout](https://www.sparkfun.com/sparkfun-ftdi-basic-breakout-3-3v.html) with success (also available [here](https://thepihut.com/products/sparkfun-ftdi-basic-breakout-3-3v), [here](https://cpc.farnell.com/sparkfun-electronics/dev-09873/ftdi-basic-breakout-33v/dp/MK00666) and elsewhere).
+Connect the USB-serial adapter to the six pin headers on the cadalogger, and connect it to your computer with an appropriate USB cable.
+The adapter should appear in the Arduino IDE as a new entry under 'Tools' -> 'Port'; once selected, sketches can be uploaded to the cadalogger board using the upload button.

 ### Uploading a bootloader